-Kermit.
-Texas
+Kermit, Texas

-As of March 31, 2022, our Kermit mine had production capacity of 5.0 million tons and is located on approximately 5,825 gross acres of land (of which 5,341 net acres are controlled by us either through lease or fee ownership) in Winkler County, Texas, with onsite processing and truck loading facilities.
+As of June 30, 2022, our Kermit mine had production capacity of 5.0 million tons and is located on 5,826 gross acres of land (of which 5,341 net acres are controlled by us either through lease or fee ownership) in Winkler County, Texas, with onsite processing and truck loading facilities.
 We commenced construction of our Kermit mine in October of 2017, and commenced operations in June 2018.
-Geographically, our Kermit facility is located at approximately 31° 58' 6.29''N latitude and 103° O' 39.46'' W longitude and is situated approximately 7 miles northeast of Kermit, Texas, and is accessible via Texas State Highway 18.
+Geographically, our Kermit facility is located at approximately 31° 58' 6.29"N latitude and 103° O' 39.46" W longitude and is situated approximately 7 miles northeast of Kermit, Texas, and is accessible via Texas State Highway 18.
 The Midland International Air and Space Port is located approximated 45 miles southeast of the facility.
 The facility's primary utilities include three phase power, natural gas from an interstate transmission line and groundwater from onsite wells, all of which are present in sufficient quantities to sustainably support a facility producing in excess of 10 million tons annually.
 The facility was designed with redundancies to provide enhanced reliability and minimize the potential for bottlenecks throughout the processing and loadout operation.

 The Kermit facility has 193.3 million tons of associated proven reserves as of December 31, 2021.
 The sand deposits generally range from 60 to over 100 feet thick and consist of 40/70-mesh and 100-mesh sand, with an anticipated production mix of approximately 30% 40/70-mesh and approximately 70% 100-mesh.
-The crush strength of the sand mined at the facility is between 7,000 to 8,000 pounds-per-square-inch ("PSI") for 40/70-mesh and between 10,000 to 11,000 PSI for 100-mesh.
+The crush strength of the sand mined at the facility is between 7,000 to 8,000 pounds-persquare-inch ("PSI") for 40/70-mesh and between 10,000 to 11,000 PSI for 100-mesh.
 Given the open-dune reserves and natural aquifer, sand is generally extracted from the mine through surface excavation through mining by electric dredge.
 The facility was constructed with a modular design that facilitates future expansion opportunities.
 The Kermit facility and has onsite transportation infrastructure capable of loading more than 35 trucks per hour on average.

 We lease a portion of the reserves associated with our Kermit facility.
-See "-Our Lease and Royalty Arrangements" for more information.
-We have received the material permits required to operate our Kermit facility from the Air Permits Division of the Texas Commission on Environmental Quality (the "TCEQ"), Winkler County, the MSHA and the Texas Department of Transportation ("TxDOT").
-See "-Our Permits" for more information.
+In December 2017, we also entered into the Kermit Royalty Agreement providing Permian Dunes with an overriding royalty interest in revenues we receive from the sale of proppant mined from the reserves associated with our Kermit facility.
+Under the terms of the Kermit Royalty Agreement, the agreement would terminate in connection with the consummation of this offering.
+In contrast, the Monahans Lease, including the royalty payment obligations thereunder, will survive the consummation of this offering or any other Capital Event.
+See Please see "Certain Relationships and Related Party Transactions-Historical Transactions with Affiliates-Permian Dunes Holding Company, LLC" and "-Our Lease and Royalty Arrangements" for more information.
+We have received the material permits required to operate our Kermit facility from the Air Permits Division of the Texas Commission on Environmental Quality (the "TCEQ"), Winkler County, the MSHA and TxDOT.
+Please see "-Our Permits" for more information.